gicentre/elm-vegalite/docs/changeNotes.md

 ### Other Changes

 - Calling `dataFromRows` or `dataFromColumns` without `dataRow` / `dataColumn` now generates an empty dataset that can be useful for creating annotation layers with literals.

-- Removed now redundant measurement type specifications that can instead rely on default measurement types (VL 4.14).
+* Removed now redundant measurement type specifications that can instead rely on default measurement types (VL 4.14).

 - Minor improvements to the API documentation.

-- Additions to tests for new features added since VL 4.8.
+* Additions to tests for new features added since VL 4.8.

-- Tests and examples use vega data V2.
+- Tests and examples now use vega data V2 with single path to explicit data version.

-- New gallery examples.
+* New gallery examples.

 ---